ghc-proposals/ghc-proposals/0000-generalized-do-notation.rst

 forces users to duplicate the work already implemented in ``ApplicativeDo`` for automatically making things ``Applicative``, and a potential source for errors.

+Another potential alternative is to use ``RebindableSyntax``.
+This however clobbers everything in scope, which might not be what the user wanted.
+Being able to do this on a case by case basis for each type would allow users to specify the syntax de-sugaring for their type in e.g. a library, without having to ask the user to use rebindable syntax in the entire file.

 Unresolved questions
 --------------------
 There is a question of what the operators and type classes themselves should be called.
 I'm inclined to call them ``Doable``